DAY VISITS FOR PUPILS, STAFF & FAMILIES

 High Quality & Great Value:

-* £6pp is for visits to our centres.
-We would need to apply an additional charge to cover costs for programmes that include music and dance, and also for programmes delivered outside of our centres.
+* £11pp is for visits to our outdoor centres and a day of problem solving / team building activities.
+We would need to apply an additional charge to cover costs for programmes that include drama, art. music and dance, high ropes, climbing; and also for programmes delivered outside of our centres.
 The offer is subject to available dates and appropriate staff ratios.
 We're trying to support all schools equally and fairly, so please bear with us as we try to reach as many young people from as many schools as possible!

 A: Absolutely.
 We would need to charge a bit more to visit you, but yes.
 If it's possible to visit our centres though, we believe that it enhances the experience.

 It's also subject to date and staff availability.

 A: A "normal" (off-the-shelf) day for pupils is: